pickleton89/job_scorer/README.md

 **Backward compatibility:**
 - The v1 script and format are still supported for legacy data and tests.
+- Legacy CSVs **ignore** emphasis and normalisation; results therefore can’t be directly compared to v2 scores.

 ### Version 1 (Legacy)
 ```csv